ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Wrote my first blog post (very short) but it worked and is still there after the pull request and merge!

 **Thoughts**: So I keep editing my html pages, I click save and then create a pull request and merge the files but the text I added to the index.html pages disappears!
 I think it has something to do with the markdown files I've created for each page.
 I think I need to delete those.

+### Day 31: March 8th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Successfully created all the pages to my website and deployed them on Github Pages.
+WOOHOO!
+Check it out at [jjprevite.github.io]

+**Thoughts**: I feel more confident in my abilities than I did a few weeks ago.
+With time, I was able to figure out how Jekyll works and now have my own website.
+I also started a tutorial on how to use Illustrator.